I dual-boot Ubuntu with ChromeOS on one of my Chromebooks but, annoyingly, the brightness controls don’t work out of the box.

 Install Indicator Brightness in Ubuntu

-Installing the applet in Ubuntu 11.10 through 13.04 is as easy as running the following commands in a Terminal:
+Installing the applet in Ubuntu 11.10 and up is easy.
+Just runn the following commands in a Terminal window:

 sudo add-apt-repository ppa:indicator-brightness/ppa